 After 12 successful years as a high school coach, Shepherd began his collegiate coaching career in 1998 at Evangel University.
 He served as Evangel head coach Steve Jenkins’ assistant for four seasons.
 In 2002, Shepherd was on the staff that celebrated Evangel’s NAIA Division II national basketball championship.

 In 2002, Shepherd was introduced as the fourth head coach in the history of College of the Ozarks.
 In his fourth year at the helm, the 2006 Bobcats delivered to College of the Ozarks their first ever national championship, defeating Huntington University 74-56 in the title game.
 He was also named NAIA National Coach of the Year.

-Wright comes to C of O after spending the last three seasons as an assistant at Hollister High School.
-Wright helped lead the Tigers to a Class 2 state playoff appearance in 2010.
-Before moving to Hollister, Wright spent six years at Messenger College in Joplin, including two seasons as head coach from 2005-2007.
-During his time at Messenger, Wright helped guide the Eagles to three consecutive NBCAA Division II National Tournament appearances and one regional invitational postseason tournament title.
+Wright came to College of the Ozarks after spending three seasons, 2009-2012, as an assistant coach at Hollister (Mo.)
+High School.
+Wright helped guide the Tigers to a Class 2 state playoff appearance in 2010.
+Prior to his arrival at Hollister, Wright was at Messenger College in Joplin for six years, including two seasons as head coach from 2005-2007.
+Under Wright’s leadership, the Eagles claimed a regional tournament title in 2007.

 A two-time All-America and Academic All-America candidate at Messenger College, Wright led the Eagles to back-to-back NBCAA Division II national championship appearances in 1998 and ’99.
 He was a starter for four seasons and was a finalist for the Terry Trophy with Messenger College in 1999.
 Wright, a two-time captain, finished his collegiate playing career with 1,136 points and 303 three-pointers.